APanico12/AA_PROJECT/README.md

 The BCD is designed to:

-- **Adaptively balance treatments:** It uses the current imbalance \(D_n\) to bias the probability of assigning the next patient, giving a higher chance to the underrepresented treatment.
+- **Adaptively balance treatments:** It uses the current imbalance $$D_n$$ to bias the probability of assigning the next patient, giving a higher chance to the underrepresented treatment.

 - **Balance randomness and control:**
   By tuning parameters, BCD can range from pure randomization (max randomness, less balance) to deterministic balancing (max balance, no randomness).